 The Jersey Devil is described as a flying biped with cloven hooves, although others have claimed the creature resembles a kangaroo with a head in the shape of a goat.
 Another description is one of a bat-like winged creature.
 Its leathery wings resemble a bat.
 It has small attached arms with claws for hands.
 Some have even claimed that it has a forked tail in the mythological depiction of the devil.
 The Jersey Devil is said to be very fast.
 The creature is reported to have a scream that instills deep primal fear.

-The story of Mother Leeds is the popular origin of the Jersey Devil.
+The Jersey Devil has its origins in folklore.
+It starts with the tale of Mother Leeds.
 There are many versions of the story, but they all begin in 1735 with Mother Leeds, who already had 12 children, discovering she was once again pregnant.
 Being her 13th child, she stated that this was the devil's child.

 There have been numerous reports of Jersey Devil sightings.
-Eyewitnesses have sworn to have seen the winged monster in the Barrens.
+Dozens of eyewitnesses across more than two centuries have sworn to have seen the winged monster in the Pine Barrens of New Jersey.

 1909 Siege of the Jersey Devil

-Unknown Explorers reports that, "Almost every yard in Burlington [NJ] had sets of strange footprints in them.
+- Unknown Explorers reports, "Almost every yard in Burlington [NJ] had sets of strange footprints in them.
 The prints were up trees, went from roof to roof, disappeared in the middle of the road and stopped in the middle of open fields."